ag-informatics/ag-informatics-course/modarchive/module7/README.md

 Source code for the slides is in this folder.
 The slides are live here:

-- Lecture 7.1 [in-person]: Cards with Humanity Game
+- Lecture 7.1 [in-person]: Speculating Agricultural Futures: www.aginformaticslab.org/ag-informatics-course/module7/lecture7.2.html
-- Lecture 7.2 [in-person]: www.aginformaticslab.org/ag-informatics-course/module7/lecture7.2.html
+- Lecture 7.2 [in-person]: Cards with Humanity
-- Lecture 7.3 [in-person]: www.aginformaticslab.org/ag-informatics-course/module7/lecture7.3.html
-- Lecture 7.4 [in-person]: Mini-lecture after presentations on Thursday: www.aginformaticslab.org/ag-informatics-course/module7/lecture7.4.html
+- Lecture 7.3 [in-person]: Mini-lecture after presentations on Thursday: www.aginformaticslab.org/ag-informatics-course/module7/lecture7.4.html

+- Note: Week 15 will be presentations, I'll randomly assign everyone a timeslot between the Tue & Thursday lecture times (Nov 28 & Nov 30).
+Project part 3 full report is due in Week 16 during quiet week and there is no exam!

 ## Labs

-Instructions for the Labs, including submission instructions, can be found inside the lab sub-folders.

-Academic Integrity Reminder: Make sure your lab Github repositories are "private" for the duration of the course, to prevent others from simply copying your code.
-I trust that you will work independently, and will evaluate your work based on your "commit" history (i.e., you should NOT just commit the ENTIRE lab 5 minutes before the deadline).
-In general, writing code with the help of the internet is permissable, i.e., you can ask questions on Stack Overflow, discuss the problems with each other on Slack.
-Ultimately, I have a policy in which I trust that you are doing the right thing, unless I see evidence to the contrary.
+No more labs!

 ## Quiz